 Formula:

 Proof: We fill the positions one by one.
-Each position have possible elements because repetition is allowed.
+Each position has possible elements because repetition is allowed.
 By the multiplication rule, the total number of sequences we can form is:

 With Order, No Repetition